cloudflare/cf-ui/packages/cf-test-stub/README.md

 # cf-test-stub

-> CloudFlare Stub Test Util
+> Cloudflare Stub Test Util

 This module allows you to create stubs that get automatically restored between tests in Mocha.